niy42/nft_card_game/README.md

 - **Immersive Gameplay:** Assemble your deck of powerful cards and engage in strategic battles against other players or AI-controlled opponents.
 Each card possesses unique attributes and abilities, offering endless gameplay possibilities.

-- **Web3 Integration:** Seamlessly connect your core wallets through Web3Modal to manage your digital assets and participate in battles with ease.
+- **Web3 Integration:** Seamlessly connect your Core or any preferred Avalanche wallet to manage your digital assets and participate in battles with ease.

 - **Community-Driven Development:** Join a vibrant community of players and shape the future of Avax Gods through governance mechanisms and collaborative decision-making.